Dance Courses and Schedule

 ARTD B345 Dance Ensemble: Modern

 Dance ensembles are designed to offer students significant opportunities to develop dance technique and performance skills.
 Students audition for entrance into individual ensembles.
 Original works choreographed by faculty or guest choreographers or works reconstructed / restaged from classic or contemporary repertories are rehearsed and performed in concert.
 Students are evaluated on their participation in rehearsals, demonstration of commitment and openness to the choreographic process, and achievement in performance.
-Preparation: This course is suitable for intermediate and advanced level dancers.
-Concurrent attendance in at least one technique class per week is recommended.
-Students must commit to the full semester and be available for rehearsal week and performances in the Spring Dance Concert.
+This course is suitable for intermediate and advanced level dancers.

 ARTD B346 Dance Ensemble: Ballet